Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^* \rightarrow e\nu \mu\nu$ decays in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 \section{Systematic uncertainties}

 Uncertainties from both experimental and theoretical sources affect the results of the analysis.
-This section describes the estimation of their effects on the signal and background normalizations and, where applicable, their impact on the shape of the final discriminant.
+This section describes the estimation of their effects on the signal and background normalizations as well as, where applicable, their effects on the shape of the final discriminant.
+The relative impacts that various sources of systematic uncertainties have on the measured ggF and VBF cross sections are obtained from the likelihood fit described in Sec.~\ref{sec:FitProcedure} and are listed in Table~\ref{tab:UncertaintyBreakdown_2-POI}.